Ogoni Nine: Trial

-Starting on May 21, 1994 four Ogoni Chiefs were murdered, Albert Badey, Edward Kobani, Samuel Orage and Theophilus Orage, were killed in Gokana.
+Starting on 21 May 1994 four Ogoni chiefs: Albert Badey, Edward Kobani, Samuel Orage and Theophilus Orage, were murdered in Gokana.
 R. Boele, Ogoni.

-The Nigerian government arrested the Ogoni Nine, blaming them for the murders of four Ogoni Chiefs.
+The Nigerian government arrested the Ogoni Nine, blaming them for the murders of the four Chiefs.
 Ken Saro-Wiwa was arrested, although Saro-Wiwa was not anywhere near the murder scene at the time.
 Amnesty International issued a statement that Saro-Wiwa's arrest was "part of the continuing suppression by the Nigerian authorities of the Ogoni people's campaign against the oil companies".
 Over the next several months Ogoni people were arrested, tortured, beaten, and villages destroyed and looted.
-Ken Saro-Wiwa was subjected to a three day interrogation, by state intelligence on June 28, 1994.
-Finally, a court hearing was scheduled on June 28, at the High Court in Port Harcourt, however the defendants were prohibited from attending, and the hearing did not take place.
-On July 11 a second court hearing was scheduled, and again Saro-Wiwa and his fellow defendants were not allowed to attend.
-On July 18th, a third hearing was scheduled but canceled soon after.
+Ken Saro-Wiwa was subjected to a three day interrogation, by state intelligence on 28 June 1994.
+Finally, a court hearing was scheduled on 28 June, at the High Court in Port Harcourt, however the defendants were prohibited from attending, and the hearing did not take place.
+On 11 July a second court hearing was scheduled, and again Saro-Wiwa and his fellow defendants were not allowed to attend.
+On 18 July, a third hearing was scheduled but canceled soon after.

-After months in prison, a three member Tribunal was set on November 4, 1994.
-It included a military officer, and on the November 21 the three members were sworn in.
-The Attorney General stated that the tribunal would commence on January 16, enforcing a trial date before there was evidence to show that these men were guilty in any form.
-On the 16 of January the Tribunal was postponed.
-On January 28 the Ogoni Nine were charged with a holding charge of the murder of the Ogoni chiefs, after 8 months in jail.
+After months in prison, a three-member Tribunal was set on 4 November 1994.
+It included a military officer, and on 21 November the three members were sworn in.
+The Attorney General stated that the tribunal would commence on 16 January, enforcing a trial date before there was evidence to show that these men were guilty in any form.
+On 16 January the Tribunal was postponed.
+On 28 January the Ogoni Nine were charged with a holding charge of the murder of the Ogoni chiefs, after 8 months in jail.
 An additional 18 other Ogoni members who were held in jail for a year were charged with murder as well.
-In June of 1995 the Tribunal commenced.
+In June 1995 the Tribunal commenced.
 Eventually Ken Saro-Wiwa's lawyers pulled out of the Tribunal due to the false allegations, bribery of key prosecuting witnesses, and its flawed nature.
-On October 30, 1995, Saro-Wiwa and the eight other men were officially charged with the murder, and sentenced to death.
+On 30 October 1995, Saro-Wiwa and the eight other men were officially charged with the murder, and sentenced to death.
 Worldwide people protested this sentencing, and in response the military deployed an additional 5,000 troops to Ogoniland.
-Finally, on November 10, 1995, the nine were hanged in Port Harcourt.
+Finally, on 10 November 1995, the nine were hanged in Port Harcourt.
 An observer of the Tribunal said that it was "not merely wrong, illogical or perverse.
 It is downright dishonest ..
 I believe that the Tribunal first decided on its verdict and then sought for arguments to justify them".

-Traditional Ogoni burial practices prohibited.
+Traditional Ogoni burial practices prohibited

 According to Lazarus Baribiae Saale of the Niger Delta University, "wake-keep and all-important rites given to heroes in the Ogoni tradition were not allowed by the Military Government.
 Ogoni land during this period was militarized and those who wore black clothes were arrested for mourning these activists."